questforwisdom/exact_multiset_cover/README.md

 ----------------

 Thanks very much to Moy Easwaran (https://github.com/moygit) for his inspiring work!

+Thanks to Jack Grahl for porting this to Python 3 and improving the code!

 Munit aka µnit (https://nemequ.github.io/munit/) is a wonderful unit testing framework for C code.